UTV Wheel Offset Guide

 Wheel Backspacing

 Offset and/or backspacing measurements are determined by the wheel manufacturers.
-While the terms are interlinked, some DISCREPANCIES DO exist between the two terms.
-Particularly, published backspacing numbers may not be consistent for a given offset between different manufacturers since backspacing 1) may be rounded to a whole number and 2) manufacturers may reference the rim edges instead of rim flanges.
+While the terms are interlinked, some DISCREPANCIES exist between the two terms.
+Particularly, published backspacing numbers may not be consistent for a given offset between different manufacturers since backspacing 1) may be rounded to a whole number and 2) may reference the rim edges instead of rim flanges or vice versa.
 The information provided here is designed to provide a general overview and description of offset and backspacing.

 Changing from OE (Original Equipment) specifications can cause clearance issues.
 When installing different wheels, check clearances at all suspension positions.